-Well, one simple idea for postcard marketing is to build trust with cold prospects through direct mail by showing your face.
+Well, one of the best postcard ideas for marketing is to build trust with cold prospects through direct mail by showing human faces.
 In the above example, the postcard includes pictures of real customers with real employees — a powerful image to those that are on the fence.

 In industries where trust plays a critical role in securing new business, such as in medical services, including a picture of the doctor can be a great way to put a face to the name.
 Consider this example, which excellently blends the personal photo with social proof from Google reviews: